 Every week day, Monday-Friday, at 11:00 we have a half hour "no appointments necessary" surgery for children 12 years old and under.
 All the doctors see the children at this time, so there is usually very little wait - on most days everyone is seen by half past eleven.

 Of course, if there is a childhood epidemic going on things can take longer - but our special children's half hour does mean that at the Birchwood Medical Practice your children don't have to make an appointment when they are ill!

 All patients are welcome to request to have a chaperone.
 This will usually be one of the female nursing team, or another trained member of staff. if you require a male chaperone please request in advance of your appointment due to availability.

 If you require an interpreter to attend with you when you see your Doctor please notify the receptionist and she will arrange this for you.

 You may only request a home visit if you are housebound or are too ill to visit the practice.
 Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.

+Visit should be requested in the morning unless urgent.
 Visits in the majority of cases are pre-arranged and expected by the patient.
 Please contact the practice if you wish to check the identity of a visitor on 01522 699999.